top of page

 • "You're hurting.
 Do whatever you need to feel good."

-• "Who cares about goals.
+• "Who cares about goals and limits.
 Stop being so strict on yourself.
 No one is going to care about you more or treat you any better anyways."

 "Inside critics are really just trying to protect you.
 You can: Learn to dialogue with them; Give them new jobs; Turn them into allies."